tansonlee/running-app/README.md

 My first fullstack project.
 Front-end made with JavaScript, CSS and HTML.
 Back-end made with Node.js and eEpress.
 Database made with nedb.
 Deployed to Heroku and Glitch.

-Online app which tracks several measure for a run.
+Online app which tracks several measures for a run.
 * total distance
 * total time
 * pace